brettz9/webappfind/README-AsYouWish.md

 1. Make library (along the lines of `webappfind.js` which allows for Promises to get the response of a particular post).
+1. Allow means for request privileges or indicate support